AICDEV/thefinn/cryptography/vigenere_breaker/readme.md

 ## encode

-to simply encode a text with the vigenere cipher, run the the scrypt vigenere.py:
+to simply encode a text with the vigenere cipher, run the the script vigenere.py:

 ```
 python3 encrypt.py -s <secret> -m <text_to_encrypt>